Ashecy/pinn-code/README.md

 CUDA 12.4
 scipy 1.14.1
 ```

-For more details, please refer to `requirements.txt` or `environment.yml`.
+For more details, please refer to `requirements.txt` or `environment.yml` in the `environment` folder.

 ## Contributing